tomas-sucena/2023-FEUP-ESOF/docs/ProjectManagement.md

 - We weren't able to finish all the planned issues for this iteration

 #### What have we learned?
-- We learned how to plan an iteration
+- How to plan an iteration
-- We learned to set up a firebase project and use its authentication service
+- How to set up a firebase project and use its authentication service
-- We learned how to work with many flutter widgets, such as the BottomNavigationBar
+- How to work with many Flutter widgets, such as the BottomNavigationBar

 #### What still puzzles us?
 - How to manage expectations and plan an iteration accordingly